bell-sw/alpaquero/AUTOMATING_INSTALLATION.md

 The installer saves the YAML file for the current installation to `/root/setup.yaml` on the installed system.
 This file can be used to repeat the installation on similar systems and/or as a starting point for customizations.
+Due to security reasons sensitive information (such as `crypto_passphrase`) is not saved to `/root/setup.yaml`, so it should be added to the file before repeating the installation.

 ## Mandatory parameters